Eliciting ambiguity with mixing bets

-Under expected utility, the value of $\bE$ and $\bC$ is linear in $q$.
-Further, the decision maker is indifferent between the mixture $\bM$ and its elements $\bE$ and $\bC$ if those have equal value.
-The best response is the choice $\bE$ for large $q$ and $\bC$ for large $1-q$.
-There exists no $q$ such that the choice $\bM$ is the unique best response.
-The value $1-q$ at which the decision maker switches between the choice $\bE$ and $\bC$ can be used to elicit the subjective probability $p$.

-The same holds true for probabilistically sophisticated preferences \citep{machina1992more}, where each choice is associated with a probability of payout that is transformed with a monotone value function.
-The difference in value between the three choices are subject to a monotone transformation, and the best response remains unaffected.

-Under ambiguity aversion, the value of the choice $\bM$ remains unchanged, the ambiguous choices $\bE$ and $\bC$, however, are less attractive.
-Thus, the choice $\bM$ is the best response for some interval $M$ of values $1-q$.
-For ambiguity averse preferences, the interval $M$ at which the decision maker prefers $\bM$ is related to ambiguity perception and ambiguity attitude.
-In particular, the set $M$ contains the probability $p$ associated with ambiguity neutral preferences.
-Further, the set $M$ is larger for more ambiguity averse preferences.

-Without additional structure, ambiguity aversion cannot be separated into ambiguity attitude and perception.
-In the following, I define and identify ambiguity perception in the form of an interval of beliefs for specific classes of ambiguity averse preferences.
+Subjective expected utility (SEU) is commonly the basis of economic modeling \citep{savage1972foundations}.
+However, uncertainty often cannot be represented by a precise probability measure.
+Initiated by \citet{ellsberg1961risk}, various experiments showed that ambiguity matters in decision-making.
+While \textit{artificially} generated ambiguity in experiments is well studied, there is little evidence of ambiguity for \textit{natural} uncertainty \citep{wakker2018measuring}, which complicates real-world applications of ambiguity-sensitive models.
+In this paper, I propose a simple mechanism - \emph{mixing bets} - that reveals subjective ambiguity for a natural event.
+I show that mixing bets are informative under a wide range of models and provide experimental evidence on their applicability.

-\subsection{Separation of ambiguity perception: The belief interval}
+\subsection{Separation of Ambiguity Perception: The Belief Interval}

 To understand the empirical content of decision models, it is crucial to separate perception and attitude \citep{manski2004measuring}.
-Let us consider the task of identifying the set of probabilities that potentially influence an agent's decision.
-I call the range of probabilities that are necessary to describe the agents behavior the \emph{belief interval}.
+This is especially important for decisions under ambiguity, where typically no rational benchmark exists.
+The large number and flexibility of ambiguity-sensitive models make this separation challenging \citep[see the discussion in][]{epstein2010paradox,klibanoff2012smooth}.
+Following \citet{klibanoff2014perceived}, ambiguity perception can be represented by the set of probabilities that possibly govern the occurrence of an event.
+I call the interval that contains all such probabilities the \emph{belief interval}.
 Preferences are said to exhibit \emph{ambiguous beliefs} if the belief interval is not a single point.
+In the following, I define the belief interval for specific preferences and show how to identify said interval with mixing bets.

-The following representations for preferences over acts $l$ that depend on an uncertain event $E$ allow to define a belief interval.
-The classical subjective expected utility (SEU) by \cite{savage1972foundations} can be represented with a single probability $p$ in the unit interval and a utility function $u$ by
+Consider an act $l$ that depends on an uncertain event $E$.
+The following representations allow defining a belief interval.
+The classical subjective expected utility (SEU) by \citet{savage1972foundations} can be represented with a single probability $p$ in the unit interval and a utility function $u$ by